 - The health service receives the draft report.

-- The final survey report is produced.
+- The final survey report is produced and sent to PMCT Accreditation Committee for consideration.

 - Accreditation decisions are referred to the PMCT Board.